fortunejs/fortune/README.md

 - A server-side implementation of a web service over HTTP.
 The included HTTP implementation provides a basis for implementing application-level protocols, including media types such as HTML (included), [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), and covers standard input formats such as URL encoded and form data.
 - A persistence layer in web browsers.
 Under the hood, it uses IndexedDB, Web Worker, and MessagePack to achieve high performance for persisting structured data.
 - An abstraction layer for working with multiple databases.
 Write the same logic which will work across multiple adapters.
-- Real-time web applications.
+- Soft real-time applications.
 Fortune.js includes its own [wire protocol](http://fortune.js.org/api/#fortune.net-ws) based on WebSocket and MessagePack.

 ## Features and Non-Features

 - Application-level relationships: inverse updates and referential integrity.
 - Transaction support for databases that support transactions, such as Postgres.
-- Dereferencing relationships in a single request.
+- Dereferencing relationships in a single request via `include`.
 - Type validations, plus support for custom types.
-- IndexedDB functionality in web browsers, with memory fallback.
+- IndexedDB adapter for web browsers, with memory fallback.
 - Soft real-time wire protocol for data synchronization between server and client.
 - **No** ORM or active record pattern, just plain data objects.
 - **No** coupling with network protocol, handle requests from anywhere.